 CHY 541 Topics in Advanced Analytical Chemistry (3 Credits)

 Topics may include advanced techniques in bioanalytical separation, Fourier transform, spectroscopy, mass spectrometry and other vacuum technologies.
 Influence of hard- and software computers such as analyzers, detectors, sources and digital/electronic filters for noise removal and improved detection limits.
 Prerequisite: permission.

 CHY 550 Introduction to Molecular Modeling (3 Credits)

 An introduction to the computational investigation of molecular structure and properties.
-Topics include operation of UNIX workstations; nature and application of molecular mechanics, semi-empirical molecular orbital calculations, ab initio molecular orbital calculations, and biomodeling techniques such as docking and homology modeling.
+Topics include operation of UNIX workstations; nature and application of molecular mechanics, semi-empirical molecular orbital calculations, ab initio molecular orbital calculations.
 Completion of a significant research project is required.
-Prerequisites: CHY 252 and CHY 372 or equivalent.
-Lec.
-3, Lab.
-3.
+Prerequisites: CHY 556 and CHY 575 or equivalent.

 Recent advances in stereochemistry, reaction mechanisms, heterocyclic compounds, natural products, and other graduate level topics.
 Prerequisite CHY 555 or CHY 556.
 Credits arranged.

 CHY 553 Organic Qualitative Analysis (4 Credits)